-JEL classification numbers: F30, L10, D60.
+JEL classification numbers: L10, F30, O10.

-Acknowledgements: We are grateful to Arvind Panagariya, Priya Ranjan, Debraj Ray, Henry Wan and the participants of a conference at the University of California, Irvine, where the paper was presented.
+Acknowledgements: We are grateful to Abhijit Banerjee, Jonathan Eaton, Raquel Fernandez, Arvind Panagariya, Priya Ranjan, Debraj Ray, Henry Wan and the participants of a conference at the University of California, Irvine, where the paper was presented.
+The paper also benefited greatly from the comments of an anonymous referee and an Associate Editor.